fmarotta/bioinfoconda/README.md

 location should be under local/lib/perl5 (recall that by library we mean a program which is not executed directly but it is called from other perl scripts).
-Again, first we search anaconda cloud for a packaged version; luckily we find it, so we can run `conda install -c biobuilds perl-spreadsheet-parseexcel`.
+Again, first we search anaconda cloud for a packaged version; luckily we find it, so we can run `X-conda install -c biobuilds perl-spreadsheet-parseexcel`.
 However, for the sake of this example, we will not do it; instead, we are going to install it manually.
 For perl modules, there are actually three options: (a) the first is to download